Dhanwin-KB/C/Music Database Management System/README.md

-# c-project-1st-trisem
+# First Trimester C Project : Music Database Management System
-This a repository for the 1st Trimester Project of Problem Solving Using C  course for the programme of Masters in Computer Application in Christ University ,Bangalore
+The First Trimester Project of the Course : Problem Solving Using C for the programme of 'Masters in Computer Application' in Christ University , Bangalore